nordic-institute/X-Road-code-samples/COMPONENTS.md

 **Component requirements**:
 More information about the requirements: https://github.com/vrk-kpa/xroad-e2e-client#requirements

-## XRdE2E
+## X-Road End-to-End Monitoring Tool

 **Component type**:
 Functional.

 **Description**:
-XRdE2E is an end-to-end monitoring tool for X-Road security servers.
+X-Road End-to-End Monitoring Tool (XRdE2E) is an end-to-end monitoring tool for X-Road security servers.
 Monitoring of the security servers is done using the listMethods meta service.
 If security server sends a valid response, it means that proxy and signer components are both working fine.

 **Developer**:
 Petteri Kivimäki